Drew-Chase/tokio-interactive/README.md

-# AISPH - Asynchronous Interactive Singleton Process Handler
+# tokio-interactive

-AISPH is a Rust library that provides a convenient way to start, interact with, and manage external processes asynchronously.
+tokio-interactive is a Rust library that provides a convenient way to start, interact with, and manage external processes asynchronously.
 It allows bidirectional communication with processes, making it ideal for applications that need to control interactive command-line programs.

 ## Features